musevlt/mpdaf/README.rst

 its main use is to work with MUSE data, it is also possible to use it other data, for example HST images.
-MPDAF also provides MUSELET, a SExtractor-based tool to detect emission lines in a datacube, and a format to gather all the informations on a source in one FITS file.
+MPDAF also provides MUSELET, a SExtractor-based tool to detect emission lines in a datacube, and a format to gather all the information on a source in one FITS file.

 Bug reports, comments, and help with development are very welcome.